HomeComputeInstancesAPI/CLI

 Checking a group status

-When several Instances are part of the same placement group, it is possible to query the full group status and then to check the field policy_respected.
+When several Instances are part of the same placement group, it is possible to query the full group status and then check the field policy_respected.
 This field indicates if the selected policy is respected or not.
-It returns true if the policy is respected, false otherwise.
+It returns true if the policy is respected, and false otherwise.

 To get the placement information for a single server, query its server object.
 In the result, check the field placement_group.
 Likewise, it will be true if the placement is respected or false if it is not.